Ultrafast Laser-Fabricated Fluoride Glass Waveguides with Exceptionally High Positive Refractive Index Change for Mid-Infrared Integrated Optics

 {\authormark{1}STEM, University of South Australia, Mawson Lakes Campus, South Australia - 5095\\ \authormark{2}School of Mathematical and Physical Sciences, University of Technology Sydney, Ultimo, NSW 2007, Australia\\ \authormark{3} Engineering School of University Paris-Saclay, Orsay, Essone, France\\ \authormark{4}Le Verre Fluoré, 1 Rue Gabriel Voisin - Campus KerLann, 35170, Bruz, Brittany, France\\ \authormark{5}School of Engineering, Macquarie University, NSW, 2109, Australia\\ \authormark{6}School of Mathematical and Physical Sciences, Macquarie University, NSW, 2109, Australia\\ \authormark{7}Australian Research Council COMBS Centre of Excellence}

 {\authormark{*}toney.teddyfernandez@unisa.edu.au}

-\begin{abstract*} This study reports the successful fabrication of high-positive refractive index change waveguides, exceeding 0.02 in fluoride glasses, marking a significant advancement in integrated optical components for visible to mid-infrared applications.
-This research overcomes longstanding challenges in direct-write photonics and therefore enables the realization of true 3D geometries in optical elements, access to novel visible lasing wavelengths typically suppressed in high phonon hosts, and the miniaturization of mid-infrared optical devices.
-The investigation into the waveguides' origin attributes the exceptionally high index change to material densification driven by the migration of specific elements, mainly barium, within the glass composition.
-These waveguides, characterized by low insertion losses, and highly customizable V-numbers evidenced by multimode operation at 3.5 um, offers substantial potential for chip laser technology and the creation of advanced optical devices for sensing and spectroscopy.
+\begin{abstract*} This study presents the successful fabrication of waveguides with a high positive refractive index change exceeding 0.02 in rare earth-doped fluoride glass, marking a major advancement in integrated optical components for visible to mid-infrared applications.
+By overcoming persistent challenges in mid-infrared direct-write photonics, this research enables the development of waveguides with high refractive index contrast and mode tailoring in optical substrates, supporting the miniaturization of optical devices.
+The investigation reveals that the exceptionally high index change results from material densification, driven primarily by the migration of barium within the glass composition.
+With low propagation losses (~0.21 dB/cm) and a highly customizable V-number over a broad wavelength range from visible to mid-infrared, these waveguides hold significant promise for chip laser technologies and the development of advanced optical devices for sensing and spectroscopy.

 \end{abstract*}